DataDog/dd-trace-py/docs/contributing.rst

 ============================

 First off, thank you for writing a new integration!
-The best way to get started writing a new integration is to refer to existing integrations, preferably one that instruments a similarly themed library or framework.
-For example, to write a new integration for ``memcached`` we might refer to the existing ``redis`` integration as a starting point.
+The best way to get started writing a new integration is to refer to existing integrations.
+Looking at a similarly themed library or framework is a great starting point.
+For example, to write a new integration for ``memcached`` we might refer to the existing ``redis`` integration as a starting point since both of these would generate similar spans.

-The key focus of an integration is to provide concise, insightful information about the library or framework that'll be useful for developers to monitor their application.
+The focal point of an integration is to provide concise, insightful information about the library or framework that'll be useful for developers to monitor their application's health and performance.

   **Notes**:
     - Every integration must be defined in it's own folder in `ddtrace/contrib <https://github.com/DataDog/dd-trace-py/tree/master/ddtrace/contrib>`_ and contain an ``__init__.py`` file.